|Policy Title: Campus Safety (Clery Act)||Category: Public Safety/Risk Management|

 Reporting Crimes on a Voluntary, Confidential Basis

 Victims or witnesses to a crime may report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of Clery crime statistics.
-Procedures for doing so will be included in the AFSR.
-Among the confidential resources to whom such reports may be made are designated victim advocates, Pastoral Counselors, and Professional Counselors.
+Procedures for doing so will be included in the ASFSR.
+Among the confidential resources to whom such reports may be made are designated victim advocates, pastoral counselors, and professional counselors.

-The University will not publish the names or other identifying information (addresses, ID numbers, etc.) of victims of sexual or gender violence crimes in any public record (unless required to do so by law), including in daily crime and Daily Fire Logs, Timely Warnings, and Emergency Notifications).
-We will also not publish any accommodation or protective measure provided to a victim unless such confidentiality impairs the effectiveness of the measure.
+The University will not publish the names or other identifying information (addresses, ID numbers, etc.) of victims of sexual or gender violence crimes in any public record (unless required to do so by law), including in daily crime and daily fire logs, timely warnings, and emergency notifications.
+We will also not publish any accommodations or protective measures provided to a victim unless such confidentiality impairs the effectiveness of the measure.

 Notifications to the Campus Community of Crimes and Emergencies

-The University will follow certain procedures in determining whether or not a Timely Warning will be issued.
-Once the initial report of a Clery crime has been received, the CSUPD will contact members of the University’s Public Safety Team to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
-If two or more members of the Public Safety Team agree that a Timely Warning should be issued, then it will be issued immediately.
-In the event that CSUPD personnel are unable to contact two or more members of the Public Safety Team in a timely fashion, the Chief of the CSU Police Department, or an officer acting with the Chief’s authorization, may issue the Timely Warning.
+Once the initial report of a Clery crime has been received, members of the University’s Public Safety Team will be contacted to share known information about the crime and any ongoing threat to safety that may exist in connection with the crime.
+The Chief of Police (or person acting for the Chief), or members of the Public Safety Team will determine when a timely warning should be issued and content of the warning.

-Students and employees are strongly encouraged to sign up for the University’s emergency text notification system, or RAVE, and to periodically check to make sure that their mobile number in the system is correct.
-In order to sign up or check your mobile number, go online to: http://safety.colostate.edu/rave.aspx.
-It only takes a few moments to sign up for RAVE alerts, and doing so may help save your life or the life of another.
+Students and employees are strongly encouraged to sign up for the University’s emergency text alert system, and to periodically check to make sure that their mobile number in the system is correct.
+To sign up or check your mobile number, go to CSU’s Safety website and click the link for text message alerts.
+It only takes a few moments to sign up for emergency alerts and doing so may help save your life or the life of another.

-In all Timely Warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by members of the Public Safety Team of the content of the Timely Warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the Timely Warning.
+In all timely warnings, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by the Chief of Police and the Public Information Officer or acting Public Information Officer, of the timely warning before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the timely warning.

-The decision to issue an Emergency Notification may be made by the Chief of CSU Police, an officer expressly authorized by the Chief of CSU Police, or by the Public Safety Team.
+The Chief of Police (or person acting for the Chief), or members of the Public Safety Team will determine when an emergency notification should be issued and content of the notification.
 Because of the urgent nature of these notices, the University’s primary objective will be to confirm whether or not such emergency conditions exist as quickly as possible, determine the content of the notification, and issue the notification without delay.

-The methods of issuing an Emergency Notification are the same as those listed for Timely Warnings, above.
+The methods of issuing an emergency notification are the same as those listed for timely warnings, above.
 An emergency alert cable television system may also be used, and emergency messages can be displayed on digital signs.
-These Emergency Notification systems will be tested periodically (usually three times per year after student census), using test messages.
+Emergency notification systems may be tested periodically.

-In all Emergency Notifications, the University will follow procedures to assure that the names of crime victims are not publicly disclosed, including a review by members of the Public Safety Team or the Chief of CSU Police of the content of the Emergency Notification before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the Emergency Notification.
+In all emergency notifications, the University will follow procedures to assure that the names of crime victims are not publicly disclosed in an emergency notification.
+This includes a review of the content of the notification by the CSU Chief of Police before it is issued to be sure that such names or other information from which a crime victim could reasonably be identified are omitted or redacted from the emergency notification.

 In some cases of emergency conditions or dangerous situations, other emergency actions must be taken.
 These can include emergency evacuation procedures as described below.